 The first problem is making mistakes and calling them a mere error or issue that can be identified and solved.
 When you underestimate mistakes and see all of them as something that can be solved (unlikely), you might be surprised when your business is filing for bankruptcy for all those MERE mistakes.

 The second problem is the most irritating one and might be the only reason why I don’t work with every business owner dude that contacts me via Linkedin or Email.
-The second problem the business developers, who are aware of common mistakes, but with selfish entrepreneurs and stubborn business owners.
+The second problem is the business developers who are aware of common mistakes but with selfish entrepreneurs and stubborn business owners.

 Some of them, well, like 90% of them believe they know more than the current barriers and limits of knowledge itself.
 They think they are Google 2.0!
 So it’s either their way or the highway, and I choose the latter in case of finding myself in such situations.

 I can list more than these two but these two problems alone shape the entire concept of why businesses fail.
 They fail because business owners are making big mistakes and calling them small and refuse to take advice, to put it in one sentence.

 You, as a business developer, should be aware of these common business development mistakes, and choose whether to address them or don’t work with such employers in the first place.
 The choice is yours and it’s a tough one.
 I usually assess the situation and employer before signing any business development contract.

 11 Mistakes Online Business Startups Make